oatlog/oatlog/doc/planning_report/main.typ

 Therefore, heuristics are needed, one option is to create many locally good query plans for each rule and then pick a set of query plans that minimize total number of indexes.
 A problem is that to get algorithmically optimal performance, we would need to update the constraint ordering based on the relative sizes of the tables.

-== Algorithmic improvements
+== Algorithmic worst-case bounds as guidance

-Since both worst-case optimal joins and extraction with a bounded treewidth have been shown to be algorithmically optimal @optimaljoin @relationalematching @fastextract @egraphcircuit, we would need to reformulate the problem in order to make algorithmic improvements.
+Worst-case optimal joins and extraction with a bounded treewidth have been shown to have algorithmically optimal solutions @optimaljoin @relationalematching @fastextract @egraphcircuit.

-#todo([What is this supposed to mean?])
+This means we should not focus on finding better algorithms to these same problems, but instead focus on
+- constant factor improvements
+- improvements on practical, average cases using heuristics
+- leveraging these component algorithms as well as possible

 == Merging rules